floriank/blog/content/post/moving-on-from-postgres-fdw.md

 # [...]
 ```

 We used the foreign table specification to tell PostgreSQL how to form a table based off of a CSV file.
-That meant that the database itself needed to know about the file and it's structure, making migrations hard.
+That meant that the database itself needed to know about the file and it's structure, making migrations hard and causing other fun headaches at runtime when another process touches the files.

 But we can use all of the magic with PostgreSQLs `COPY` statement.